 While most women vary in the absolute amount of estrogen and progesterone that they produce (and feel good with), this balance should still be somewhere around 10:1 using basic serum labs.

-How common is low progesterone? (you can learn more about the symptoms low progesterone here)
+How common is low progesterone (you can learn more about the symptoms of low progesterone here)?